 Most students do not have to interview for a place at the school of their choice.
 They pass the exams, and they get in… Nursing school is an exception.
 Since many people apply for every study program in this field (the number of applications often exceeds the number of open spots in a 10 to 1 ratio), and since right personality and attitude are crucial for every good nurse, many schools opt for admission interviews.

 It is a reasonable choice, since a face to face interview is the most effective way of understanding your personality, motivation, and attitude to work and life.
-Let’s have a look how you can ace this interview, and secure your spot in the study program!
+Let’s have a look how you can ace the student nursing interview, and secure your spot in a great study program!